-Shannon smiled in a fashion that resembled a snarl as once more a blink of moonlight shone down upon them, and in place
+Shannon smiled in a fashion that resembled a snarl as once more a blink of moonlight shone down upon them, and in place of showing apprehension, his young white face, from which the bronze had faded, was venomous.

 "And my folks were Orange, but what does that matter now?" said he.
 "There'll be one of us in-to-morrow, but for the shame ye put on Larry ye'll carry my mark there with ye."
 Courthorne looked at him with a little glow in his eyes.
 "You haven't felt mine yet," he said.
 "You will probably talk differently when you do."